CleverCloud/doc.clever-cloud.com/commons/addons/mongodb.md

 The process consists in three steps:

-1. First, perform a backup and download it, either with the Clever Cloud add-on dasbhboard or the `mongodump` command from your workstation.
+1. First, perform a backup and download it, either with the Clever Cloud add-on dashboard or the `mongodump` command from your workstation.
-2. Install `mongorestore` (a tool comming with [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))
+2. Install `mongorestore` (a tool packaged with [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))
 3. On your workstation, use the taylor-made `mongorestore` command line located in your mongodb dashboard page.
 If needed, change the `nsFrom` and `nsTo` flags, depending on what you actually want to do (importing this database in another, importing another to this one, ...)